Edward James Larkin

 Research Areas: Chemical education, petroleomics, outreach

 Edward Larkin received his MSc in the field of Organometallic Chemistry from University College Dublin (Dublin, Ireland).
 He currently serves as an Instructor of Chemistry at NYUAD.
-Prior to joining NYUAD, he was employed in the chemical industry (R&D), working mainly with active pharmaceutical ingredients (API's), process transfer and development.
-Edward has been involved in ADNOC-funded research with the Naumov Group (Smart Materials Lab) since starting at NYUAD, studying the identity, properties, and inhibition of asphaltenes.
+Prior to joining NYUAD, Larkin was employed in the chemical industry (R&D), working mainly with active pharmaceutical ingredients (API's), process transfer and development.
+Larkin has been involved in ADNOC-funded research with the Naumov group since starting at NYUAD, studying the identity, properties, and inhibition of asphaltenes.
 His other interests include Chemical Education and (We)STEAM outreach and he has led many initiatives to increase public interest and awareness in this area.
+Larkin is primarily involved in teaching the undergraduate chemistry laboratories of the Foundation of Science (FoS) integrated curriculum (sophomores), as well as the FoS Chemistry lecture course (Freshmen), where he strives to make the course both engaging and educational.
+Other courses he is involved in include Analytical Chemistry, Food Chemistry and Organic Chemistry.
+Larkin also holds a number of professional certifications in Environmental Health and Safety (IGC, Diploma, CHMM) as well a PGCEi and an MA in Education from the University of Buckingham.